MCT-master/mct-master.github.io/_posts/2019-04-18-brexisonification.md

 Here was the “presentation” view from ableton, that showed the relevant text data as the sonification played.
 Both these visual elements never made it to the final prototype, for reasons we will go into later (although there is an example).
-As its been noted we managed to implement Symbolic, Metaphoric, and Iconic sounds representing data in our sonification.
-Maybe too much?
-At least for us we were exploring the possibilities that this craft has to offer, and also some experimentation!

 ### Demos (Audio/Visual)
 * Visuals demo: